chandratue/Magnetic_Hysteresis_Neural_Operator/README.md

-## Codes for the paper: “Magnetic Hysteresis Modeling with Neural Operators”, IEEE Transactions on Magnetics
+## Codes for the paper: “Magnetic Hysteresis Modeling with Neural Operators”, IEEE Transactions on Magnetics DOI: doi.org/10.1109/TMAG.2024.3496695

 Repository Structure